sk-sourav/sk-sourav/README.md

-### :man_technologist: About Me :
+### :man_technologist: Hello 👋 I am SOURAV KUMAR.

-- 👋 Hi, I’m @sk-sourav
-- 👀 I’m interested in learning new skills
-- 🌱 I’m currently learning DSA
+First of all, thanks for visiting my profile.
+Here, what you should know about me:
+- I am a self driven passionate coder who loves to solve problems and write efficient codes.
+- My primary coding language: C++.
+- I am happy to discuss about: Data Structures and Algorithms, Programming in C++/Java, MERN STACK, Computer concepts(Operating Systems,,Databases) and Cloud(AWS).
-- 💞️ I’m looking to collaborate on Projects
+- I am looking forward to collaborate on Open-Source Projects.
-- 📫 How to reach me - E-mail -> imsourav.mdp@gmail.com
+- I am just trying to impart my knowledge via repositories which will be quite helpful for those who codes in C++ and MERN STACK.

 <!---
 sk-sourav/sk-sourav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.